 Bot River has many local arts and crafts available, as well as hiking and biking trails in the surrounding mountains.

-From historic and traditional wineries to the most modern, state-of-the-art cellars, the Bot River area offers handcrafted, top-quality wines, a commitment to biodiversity and the desire to share hours of sociable sipping with fellow wine lovers.
+The Bot River area offers handcrafted, top-quality wines, a commitment to biodiversity and the desire to share hours of sociable sipping with fellow wine lovers.

 Eat lunch at the historic Bot River Hotel, or try the various bistro offerings on wine farms in the area.